chendaniely/2022-10-21-git_collaboration/README.md

 - Problem: I want to enforce a branch workflow
 	- solution: settings > branches > branch protection rule
 	- Note: if you're on your own, un-check review from 1 person

+- `git rebase -i HEAD~10`: do an interactive rebase with the last 10 commits